-To establish your name in the shipping business, you need to ensure safe and timely delivery of your freight.
+To establish your name in the shipping business, you must ensure safe and timely freight delivery.
 Why?
-Because doing so will introduce your competency in the industry especially to the customers that patronize your products.
-However, one may never know when a problem would arise while your goods are in transit.
+Doing so will introduce your competency in the industry, especially to the customers who patronize your products.
+However, one may never know when a problem will arise while your goods are in transit.

 What is Cargo Insurance?